Frequently Asked Questions

 Low Vision Services

-My eye doctor told me that I should call Vision Forward Association’s Low Vision Services.
+My eye doctor recommended that I call Vision Forward about Low Vision Services.
 How can you help?

 At Vision Forward, we consider ourselves an extension of your eye care professionals’ practice.
 Your eye doctor and specialist are doing everything they can to help you manage your eye disease.
 Our focus is on helping you solve functional problems like reading a newspaper, writing a check, watching television, and other daily tasks.